Mary Fisher (activist): Activist

 In 1999, Fisher made news when she, like some other HIV-positive people, decided to stop taking anti-HIV medications which she felt were hurting her quality of life.
+Fisher was convinced that the hostile effects of these medications were not only disrupting her own life but also impacting the well-being of her own family as well, preventing all of them from leading fulfilling lives.
+Despite these challenges that she faces, Fisher remains under the vigilant care of her physician.
+She undergoes regular monthly testing to carefully track the level of the virus persisting in her bloodstream, in addition with the status of her immune cells.
+The diligent monitoring on Fisher underscores her commitment to managing her health condition effectively and making certain that she can continue to prioritize her responsibilities as a parent for her children.

 But she and her doctors continued to try new drug combinations and, by 2001, were able to suppress the virus without unmanageable side effects.
 Finding medications that could prolong healthy life marked a turning point, Fisher said in a 2007 More magazine interview: "For years it was waiting to die, and then it was turning everything around and trying to figure out how to live."

 Fisher expanded her AIDS activism from public speaking into writing, art and international advocacy.
 She founded the non-profit Mary Fisher CARE Fund, based at the Center for AIDS Research at the University of Alabama at Birmingham, to support clinical AIDS research and promote public education about HIV/AIDS medicine and policy.
-She serves on the leadership council of the 'Global Coalition on Women and AIDS and with other HIV-positive women has toured the United States to raise awareness about the disease.
+She serves on the leadership council of the Global Coalition on Women and AIDS, and with other HIV-positive women has toured the United States to raise awareness about the disease.

-Fisher's international work has focused on Africa and especially Zambia, where she has led fact-finding tours and has promoted income-generation projects to employ HIV-positive women.
+Fisher's international work has focused on Africa and especially Zambia and Rwanda, where she has led fact-finding tours and promoted income-generation projects to employ HIV-positive women.
 She has taught African women to create handmade jewelry which is then sold online and in U.S. galleries, with profits returned to the women artisans.